OfficeDev/office-docs/Ignite18/HOL3014-excel-custom-functions/Lab.md

     code .
     ```

 1. In Visual Studio Code, open the file **src/customfunctions.js** and place your cursor on the blank line that immediately follows the end of the **increment** function.
-With your cursor on that line, press the **[T]** button next to the following JavaScript code block in this Lab Guide to automatically copy/paste the code into **src/customfunctions.js**, and then save the file.
+With your cursor on that blank line, press the **[T]** button next to the following JavaScript code block in this Lab Guide to automatically copy/paste the code into **src/customfunctions.js**, and then save the file.

    In this code, notice that the asynchronous function returns a JavaScript Promise with the data from the IEX Trading API.
 Asynchronous custom functions must either return a new Promise or use JavaScript's **async** / **await** syntax.